DPhong0304/Chat-application/README.md

 # Chat-application
 ## Description:
-This project is a command-based chat application that facilitate communication between hosts in the same LAN.
+This project is a peer-to-peer command-based chat application that facilitates communication between multiple hosts in the same LAN.

 ---

 ## Features
 - Command-line interface (interactive)
+- Built-in `help` command to display available commands and usage information
 - Listen on a chosen port
 - Connect to another host using IP + port
 - Maintain multiple active connections